-Captain of Canadian Women’s National Soccer Team
+Captain of the Canadian Women’s National Soccer Team & Portland Thorns

 Christine recounts her incredible story of humble beginnings in Burnaby, BC, developing a love and passion for the game of soccer.
 Her commitment to excellence, hard work, dedication and ability to not let adversity get to her led to unbelievable successes as both a member of the Portland Thorns and Captain of the Canadian National Women’s Soccer Team.